 And I got to work with a guy I had interacted with when I was at Policy Branch at CIDA and he was in the HRDC world.
 Tim was awesome to work with, a regular highlight of my day.

 We started developing an international policy framework, a way to organize and represent what we were doing abroad so we could move beyond just what our calendar brought us in the way of international meetings.
-We started gearing up differently for the Six Countries meeting, a collaboration of six english-speaking members of the OECD (Australia, New Zealand, England, Ireland, Canada, and the US), exchanging information at the senior official level every 18 months or so.
+We started gearing up differently for the Six Countries meeting, a collaboration of the six English-speaking members of the OECD (Australia, New Zealand, England, Ireland, Canada, and the US), exchanging information at the senior official level every 18 months or so.
 It felt a lot like the Ministerial meeting we had held in NB back at CIDA, just different topics.

 The Minister had led a delegation to Israel and Palestine, and we had a technical cooperation project with the Palestinian Authority.
 They needed some basic governance help, and we hired the same type of consultants that we would use to help our Ministry with governance questions.
 Some of it was basic, some of it was quite advanced, but mostly aimed at improved social delivery capacity.
 Everyone loved it.
 Even CIDA and DFAIT were wondering how we got this going, looking somewhat developmental in nature, but not exactly development (since it was Palestine).
 We started to wonder if there was something else we could do on this front with other countries.
 Not the high-end social development projects that CIDA was doing with LDCs, but perhaps some social governance capacity projects with social ministries in middle-income countries.
 It was an avenue to explore.

 Tim and I started dreaming big.
-We wondered if maybe there could be a growth out of the six country initiative to have some sort of “training” conference where we would not only bring senior officials to meet to talk about priorities, but perhaps we could do some cross-training at a lower level.
+We wondered if maybe there could be a growth out of the six-country initiative to have some sort of “training” conference where we would not only bring senior officials to meet to talk about priorities, but perhaps we could do some cross-training at a lower level.
 Perhaps even charge for other countries to attend.
 And use that money to pay to bring developing countries to the same training.
 Maybe, just maybe, we could even build almost a whole training institute that would have sessions 3 or 4 times a year.

 I went to the UN to help negotiate the UN Convention on the Rights of Persons with Disabilities.
 DFAIT, SDC, Justice, a few people around town, some NGOs.
 We had a decent delegation.
 PT consultations too.
 I wasn’t a big player in the negotiations, but I made a decent contribution on some wording here and there.
 I had a hectic two weeks, and I learned more about that type of file than I had ever covered in my time in the UN division at CIDA.
 I was comfortable in New York, at the UN buildings, etc., but there was no buzz for me.
 I felt like I had done this before, and honestly, I didn’t really want to be doing it again.
 I liked managing, I didn’t mind sending delegations here, but did I want to be there?
 Not really.